Bangor University - North Wales Clinical Psychology Programme

 and

-• A recognised "conversion" degree, with a 2:1 or 1st class, with an average for all modules needing to be 60% or higher.
+A BPS accredited conversion degree, with a 2:1 or 1st class, with an average for all modules needing to be 60% or higher.
 For a conversion course, all your modules will be used to calculate this average.*

-While not part of the minimum entry requirements, we do award points for:
+While not part of the minimum entry requirements, we award points for:

-• The publications do not need to be in a peer reviewed journal, but could be published in a newsletter, or a book review in the Psychologist.
+- The publications do not need to be in a peer reviewed journal, but could be published in a newsletter, or could be a book review in the Psychologist.

 Clinical

-• While voluntary work is not considered relevant paid clinical experience, points are awarded for this.
+- While voluntary work is not considered relevant paid clinical experience, points are awarded separately for this.

 References / Statements of suitability